lucas-ifsp/CTruco/README.md

    ```
    module your.mod.name {
        requires bot.spi;
-       exports name.of.the.package.where.you.the.service.implementation.is;
+       exports name.of.the.package.where.your.service.implementation.is;
        provides com.bueno.spi.service.BotServiceProvider with YourServiceClass;
    }
    ```

 6. In your `resources` folder, create a folder named `META-INF` and, inside the folder, create another folder named `services`.
-Create a file named `com.bueno.spi.service.BotServiceProvider`, open the file, and put the fully qualified name of your service implementation.
+In the `services` folder, create a file named `com.bueno.spi.service.BotServiceProvider`, open it, and put the fully qualified name of your service implementation.
 For example:

    ```
-   name.of.the.package.where.you.the.service.implementation.is.YourServiceClass
+   name.of.the.package.where.your.service.implementation.is.YourServiceClass
    ```